LoganJFisher/TeXSend/README.md

  ---

-**If you would like to contribute, I'm currently hoping to add these features:**
+**If you would like to contribute, I'm currently hoping to make these additions & fixes:**
 * Improve compatibility with long math arguments
+* Highlighting bug
 * Packages
 * TikZ
 ---